akaw/dev-cli-tools/CONTRIBUTING.md

 ## Pull Request Process

 1. Update the README.md with details of changes if needed
-2. Update the CHANGELOG.md following the existing format
+2. Update the CHANGELOG.md following the existing forma
 3. Update the version numbers following [SemVer](https://semver.org/)
 4. The PR will be merged once you have the sign-off